The Trauma of Birth

 The Trauma of Birth (Das Trauma der Geburt) is a 1924 book by the psychoanalyst Otto Rank.
 It was first published in English translation in 1929.
 Especially with its focus on the connection between microcosm and macrocosm, it foreshadows Rank's most popular book, Art and Artist, published in 1932 and considered a masterpiece by scholars of art history.
-Sigmund Freud, the founder of psychoanalysis, reacted critically to The Trauma of Birth, responding to Rank's ideas in his own work.
+Sigmund Freud, the founder of psychoanalysis, reacted both favorably and critically to The Trauma of Birth, responding to Rank's ideas in his own work.

 Summary

 Rank aims to apply psychoanalysis to "the comprehension of the whole development of mankind, even of the actual fact of becoming human.".
 The chief purpose of the work, according to Rank, is elaboration of how the form of the womb expresses the protective forms of art, myth, religion, philosophy and culture.

 Publication history

 The Trauma of Birth was first published in 1924.
 The book was published in English by Kegan Paul, Trench, Trubner and Co., Ltd. in 1929.
 The book was republished, with a new introduction by E. James Lieberman, by Dover Publications in 1993.